h-yung/pangram/README.md

 ### Performance
 Throwing the resulting seven-lettered strings - ideally pared down with fragmentary guesses - at a dictionary is very unkind and poor use of an API, so that part is actually detached from the current filtering and string generation logic and requires a manual call from console.
 Also see previous point for caveat.

-### UI issues
-Guess input does not reliably update filtered results.

 ### Intermediate approach
 A more manageable step to try would be to reduce the number of required letters and work with a smaller combination, to first verify the brute force approach can work.